Graduate School: What Should I Do?

 Meet with an Admission Counselor

 Contact colleges and universities and ask if they have information meetings or campus tours.
 Try to set up a meeting or phone consultation with an admission counselor.
 This can help your chances of getting in.
 Also talk to financial aid and career centers to get a feel for what they offer and if they are service-oriented.

 Set Up a Placement File for Your Letters of Recommendation

 If you want the Career Center to send your Letters of Recommendation to Law Schools, Medical Schools, or General Programs, letter writers will need to send letters to us—but the salutation on each letter should read Dear Admissions Committee.
-Complete the appropriate Waiver Form (below) and contact Cynthia Smith at email@example.com.
+Complete the appropriate Waiver Form (below) and contact Cynthia Smith at firstname.lastname@example.org.
 This is a free service.
 (Overnight charges and a $25 processing fee will apply to all rush delivery requests.
 Overnight delivery cannot be guaranteed for P.O.
 Box deliveries, which includes AMCAS and AADSAS.)